ShawnRay09/computerbias/_posts/Foundation/2025-03-18-computing-bias.md

 <a>
 </a>

+## **Explicit Data vs. Implicit Data in Computing Bias** 🧩

+When analyzing how bias appears in computing, it's important to understand the difference between **explicit data** and **implicit data**—both of which can influence biased outcomes.

+### **Explicit Data** 📊
+- Data that is **directly provided** by users or systems.
+- Clearly stated, structured, and intentional.
+- **Examples:**
+  - Age, gender, and location entered in a form.
+  - A user rating a restaurant as 5 stars.
+  - A survey response about preferences.

+### **Implicit Data** 🔍
+- Data that is **collected indirectly** based on user behavior or interactions.
+- Often inferred through machine learning algorithms.
+- **Examples:**
+  - Websites you visit frequently.
+  - Time spent on a particular video or article.
+  - The words you use in online searches.

+### **How Does This Relate to Bias?** ⚖️
+Bias can emerge when implicit data is used in ways that reinforce stereotypes or favor certain groups unfairly.
+Since implicit data is often inferred, it can **exaggerate trends** and introduce bias unintentionally.

+For example:
+- **Hiring AI Bias**: If an AI hiring system learns from past implicit data (e.g., past hiring patterns favoring men), it may unknowingly **downgrade female candidates**, even if their explicit qualifications are the same.
+- **Search Engine Bias**: If a search engine **prioritizes implicit data** (like what users click on the most), it might keep recommending **biased results**, reinforcing stereotypes.

+---

 ### **Popcorn Hack #1:**

 Think of a real-world example where a computer system has shown bias.
 It could be something you've read about, experienced, or imagined.